Recruitment in other states

-In addition to our out-of-state recruitments we invite qualified applicants to travel to Portland to take part in a local recruitment.
+In addition to our out-of-state recruitments we invite qualified applicants to take the NTN written test and submit scores to the Portland Police Bureau.
 Generally, candidates will need to travel to Portland twice during the hiring process.

-The first trip will include initial testing and oral interview.
-Several months later, after receiving a Conditional Offer of Hire, applicants will return to take the Psychological and Medical Exams (Phases 5 and 6).
+The first trip will include the oral interview, CPI & PHQ, and physical abilities test (PAT).
+Several months later, after receiving a Conditional Offer of Hire, applicants will return to Portland and take the Psychological and Medical Exams (Phases 5 and 6).